carbynestack/klyshko/README.md

 ## License

-Carbyne Stack *Klyshko Correlated Randomness Generation Subsystem* is open-sourced under the Apache License 2.0.
+Carbyne Stack *Klyshko Correlated Randomness Generation Service* is open-sourced under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ### 3rd Party Licenses